 - Go to Genesis > Simple Edits

 - Replace the line mentioned here at Entry Meta (above the content) field

 Method 2: Code Snippet to show Last updated date in Genesis Child Themes

-You are now editing functions file.
-So it is highly recommended to backup functions.php file to be on safe side.
+You are now editing the functions file.
+So it is highly recommended to backup the functions.php file to be on the safe side.
 You can find this file at Appearance > Editor

 Paste the following code at the end of functions.php and click Update File

 Before and After adding code

 That’s all geeks!
 Hope you enjoyed this guide and will see some improvements in traffic.
 Let us know if you face any problems while using our code.
 Happy Blogging.